Layr-Labs/incredible-squaring-avs/README.md

 This AVS has three main participants:

-- Operator: The operator suscribes to NewTasks Events, and in case a new task is created, completes the task, calculates the response, signs it and sends it to the BLS aggregation service.
+- Operator: The operator subscribes to NewTasks Events and, when a new task is created, completes it, calculates the response, signs it, and sends it to the BLS aggregation service.
 - Aggregator: The one who creates new tasks for the operators (through the on-chain `TaskManager`) every certain time.
-It also collects aggregated responses from the BLS aggregation service and sends them to the on-chain `TaskManager`, who then emits a TaskRespondedEvent.
+It also collects aggregated responses from the BLS aggregation service and sends them to the on-chain `TaskManager`, which then emits a TaskRespondedEvent.
-- Challenger: The Challenger subscribes to TaskRespondedEvents, and in case the response given by the aggregator differs from the challenger calculated response, it raises a challenge, that calls on-chain `TaskManager`, that verifies if the aggregator response was right.
+- Challenger: The Challenger subscribes to TaskRespondedEvents, and in case the response given by the aggregator differs from the Challenger calculated response, it raises a challenge, that calls on-chain `TaskManager`, which verifies if the aggregator response was right.
 If it was not right, then the operator that signed the task will be slashed.

 Now we will focus on each to show how each one does each thing.

 ### Operator

-The operator code can be found on [`/operator` folder](https://github.com/Layr-Labs/incredible-squaring-avs/tree/dev/operator).
+The operator code can be found in [`/operator` folder](https://github.com/Layr-Labs/incredible-squaring-avs/tree/dev/operator).

-The operator main logic is focused on this segment from [operator.go](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/operator/operator.go#L340-L363):
+The operator's main logic is focused on this segment from [operator.go](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/operator/operator.go#L340-L363):

 ```go
 for {